tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/data_coding.md

 Key considerations when assessing your raw data quality include the following points:

 - **Documentation**: study any provided ReadMe file or documentation thoroughly.
-Or if there is no documentation available, create your own using [this building block which includes a template](/document/new-data).
+Or if there is no documentation available, create your own using [this tutorial which includes a template](/document/new-data).

 - **Variable names and columns**: Ensure you understand the meaning of each variable and column.
 Confirm if any columns are incomplete.